This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - Vendetta: major dps CD, but requires to have a 20 second window to focus on boss; ideally to use it on CD and aligned wth bloodlust/heroism and/or procs.

-As a side note, if you choose to take Shadow Apparition as lvl100 talent, keep in mind that vendetta isn't off the GCD; macroing them together will make lose you a GCD worth an additional strike from your shadow clone.
+As a side note, if you choose to take Shadow Apparition as lvl100 talent, keep in mind that vendetta isn't off the GCD, so you shouldn't macro them together.
+Also, it's a small dps increase to trigger SA before Vendetta, because theclone doesn't benefit from your own debuff, but instead needs to apply it by itself.

 Focused on weapon damage.
 We use Sinister Strike as combo move and it's one of the biggest sources of damage of the spec, thus a slow MH is required (sword/axe/fist/mace).
 With the normalization of Combat Potency, a slow OH now is completely viable.